 There are five steps in the underwriting process.
 An explanation of each step is provided below.
-If you have questions or need clarification on any of the steps, please send your inquiry to Tammie Haller.
+If you have questions or need clarification on any of the steps, please send your inquiry to Alex Smith.

 Step 1: Application

 The underwriting process begins with an application.
-Please click on the “Interested in Membership” button located on the left side of this page in order to request an application.
+Please click here to start an application.

 Step 2: Cost Estimate